icgc-dcc/dcc-submission/dcc-submission/dcc-submission-server/README.md

 To see the client interface, point your browser to [http://localhost:5380/](http://localhost:5380/)

-To login to SFTP type
+To login to SFTP type:

 	sftp -P 5322 -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null admin@localhost